 Every employer in the UK has a responsibility to prevent illegal working.

-An employer needs to carry out certain checks, before an individual commences employment, and to keep a record of the checks it has carried out.
+An employer needs to carry out certain checks before an individual commences employment, and also keep a record of the checks that have been carried out.

 The checks must be carried out before an individual starts working for you.